 Surface water samples were collected quarterly from four sampling locations along the two streams that flow around Plot M, shown in Figure 4.1.
 Location 1 is upstream of the Plot M area.
-Location 6 is near the spot where a groundwater seep releases shallow groundwater to the stream.
-Locations 7 and 8 are in the streambed downstream of Plot M. No water was present in the streambed or the seep during the third quarter of 2015, thus no surface water samples were collected from this location during the third quarter.
-To aid in collecting seepage water samples, a shallow hole was hand-dug in the streambed at Location 6 where seepage water has been seen emanating from the ground.
-Collecting water from the hole rather than a shallow depression, as used in past years, minimizes dilution of groundwater seepage with water flowing in the streambed.
+Location 6 is immediately north and downstream of Plot M. No water was present in the streambed during the fourth quarter of 2016, thus no surface water samples were collected from these locations during the fourth quarter.
+During the 2016 DOE-LM site visit, it was decided that because the stream flow is intermittent, Location 6 sample would only be collected when flowing water is present.

 The stream samples were analyzed for hydrogen-3 and the results are shown in Table 4.1.
 The same concentration pattern in the water flowing around Plot M was observed this year as in the past.
-Concentrations were below the detection limit upstream of Plot M (Location 1); hydrogen-3 was the highest near the seep (Location 6); and lower concentrations were found downstream of Plot M (Locations 7 & 8).
-The amount of hydrogen-3 in the seeps in the March sample was 154 nCi/L. With the exception of one sample collected in 2014, this is the highest hydrogen-3 result since 1998.
-The other two seep samples collected during 2015 were comparable to concentrations observed in recent years.
-The unusually high concentration in March could be due to the fact that the water near the seep sampling location was frozen.
-The ice was broken and seepage water was collected from the shallow hole beneath the ice.
-This may have resulted in a sample containing a higher fraction of deeper seepage water, and less seepage from shallow surfaces soil, than is normally found at this location.
+Concentrations were below the detection limit upstream of Plot M (Location 1); hydrogen-3 was the highest at Location 6, and lower concentrations were found downstream of Plot M (Locations 7 & 8).
+The amount of hydrogen-3 at Location 6 in the February sample was 66 nCi/L. The other surface water samples collected during 2016 were comparable to concentrations observed in recent years.